AFDA, The School for the Creative Economy

 AFDA is a South African private tertiary education institution that offers higher certificates, undergraduate degrees, and postgraduate degrees in film, television, performance, business innovation, technology, radio and podcasting, and creative writing.

-It has four campuses located in Auckland Park, Johannesburg; Observatory, Cape Town; Durban North, Durban; and Gqeberha Campus, Central, Port Elizabeth.
-In 2026 a new campus is set to open in Hatfield, Pretoria.
+It has five campuses located in Auckland Park, Johannesburg; Observatory, Cape Town; Durban North, Durban; and Gqeberha Campus, Central, Port Elizabeth, In 2026 a new campus opened in Hatfield, Pretoria.

 History

 AFDA (an acronym for Africa Film Drama Art, which is no longer used) was founded in 1994 by Garth Holmes, Bata Passchier, and Deon Opperman.
 Its inaugural class at its Johannesburg school had five students.

 In 2003, AFDA's second campus opened in Cape Town, followed by the Durban campus in 2012 and the Gqeberha campus in Eastern Cape in 2015.
 AFDA Botswana was established in 2015 at Oodi College Of Applied Arts And Technology (OCAAT), but has since closed.

 In 2017, AFDA was acquired by tertiary education company, Stadio Investments (now Stadio Holdings), a then-wholly owned subsidiary of JSE-listed Curro Holdings.
 By then, the school had expanded to 2,000 full-time students, 3,500 alumni, five campuses (eventually scaled back to four), and nine fully accredited degrees.

-As of 2024, AFDA has 2,700 students, over 7,000 alumni, and a permanent staff of over 180 academics and administrators.
+As of 2026, AFDA has 2,700 students, over 8500 alumni, and a permanent staff of over 180 academics and administrators.

 In November 2024 Diaan Lawrenson was appointed as CEO of AFDA.
 The former actress had been serving as Dean of AFDA Cape Town since 2019.